"The Road From Coorain"

 by Robert Markham

-This was a Bond book, the first commissioned by the family after Fleming's death.
-One of the best Bond books, too (Bond rescuing M from kidnappers while preventing Colonel Sun from framing the British secret service in the eyes of the Soviets) if you can find it.
+This is a Bond book, the first commissioned by the family after Fleming's death.
+One of the best Bond books, too (Bond rescuing M from kidnappers while preventing Colonel Sun from framing the British secret service in the eyes of the Soviets).
 And Robert Markham?
 None other than the great Kingsley Amis writing under a nom de plume. |

 |